-We offer two care pathways, the traditional First Episode of Psychosis (FEP) pathway and also the At Risk Metal State (ARMS) pathway, both pathways provide a NICE approved package of care.
-For FEP pathway we offer a 3 year period of care, targeted at helping the person recover from psychosis and lead a productive and happy life.
-For the ARMS pathway, people are offered 6 to 18 months focussing on Cognitive Behavioural Therapy.
+We offer two care pathways: the traditional First Episode of Psychosis (FEP) pathway and the At Risk Metal State (ARMS) pathway.
+Both pathways provide a NICE approved package of care.
+For FEP pathway we offer a three-year period of care, targeted at helping the person recover from psychosis and lead a productive and happy life.
+For the ARMS pathway, people are offered six to 18 months focusing on Cognitive Behavioural Therapy.
 The aim of this is to help the person avoid developing a psychosis.

 Using a normalising approach to care, we strive to challenge the stigma and myths about psychosis, working holistically with the person and their family and we support them in all aspects of their life.

-With regards to transition from children’s services to adult services, we work alongside the local CAMHS team, getting to know the young person and identifying the most appropriate service for them.
-This is usually a 6 month service.
+With regards to the transition from children’s services to adult services, we work alongside the local CAMHS team, getting to know the young person and identifying the most appropriate service for them.
+This is usually a six-month service.

 What is Psychosis?

 If you have psychosis you may see, hear and experience events differently to those around you and your perception of what is reality and imagination can be distorted.
 Symptoms can include hallucinations and delusions and in many cases you are not aware you are experiencing symptoms but believe the sensations and experiences are real, therefore losing contact with reality.

 Information, advice & support for young people affected by mental health.
 Training Professionals.
 Leading UK Charity.
 Supporting Parents.
 Empowering Young People.
 Changing Attitudes.
 Highlights: Fostering Innovation To Meet Needs Of Children, Promoting Good Mental Health.

 Looking for more information on Mental Health Medication?
 Visit Headmeds now and learn more today!